jrcasoto/jrcasoto/README.md

 # Hi there, I'm João Carlos! 👋

 ### 👨‍💻 Bio
-- 🔭 I’m currently working at Robert Bosch
+- 🔭 Currently working at Robert Bosch as a Data Scientist
 - 🌱 Learning all about Data Science
 - ⚙️ Working with: <code>.python</code>, <code>.r</code>
 - 📫 You can reach me out at LinkedIn or drop me an e-mail 😄